6 Clever Ways to Get Free Cable TV Channels

 Amazon Prime Video

-- Basic: For $7.99 a month, you can stream unlimited movies and TV shows in standard definition.
+- Basic: For $8.99 a month, you can stream unlimited movies and TV shows in standard definition.

-- Standard: For $10.00 a month, the Standard plan allows you to stream unlimited content.
+- Standard: For $12.99 a month, the Standard plan allows you to stream unlimited content.
 The plan also offers HD video quality and the option to watch on two screens at a time.

-3. Stream Cable TV Online Yourself for Free
+3. Stream cable TV online yourself for free

-Visit the Network websites
+Visit the network websites

 Use Classic Television Online

-Purchase a Roku Device
+Purchase a Roku device

 Roku has been the streaming device of choice by many for years, and for many good reasons.
-With its smart capabilities, excellent interface and a slew of awesome features, Roku has revolutionized the way we enjoy movies and TV shows in the comfort of our own homes.
+With its smart capabilities, excellent interface, and a slew of awesome features, Roku has revolutionized the way we enjoy movies and TV shows from the comfort of our own homes.

 By connecting your Roku device to your TV, you can enjoy past and current episodes from different networks and cable channels for free.
 With the advent of 4K and HDR technology, Roku continues to lead the streaming device market, edging out competitors like Apple TV, Amazon’s Fire TV, and Chromecast.

-Watch YouTube Videos
+Watch YouTube videos

 Alternative Methods to Receiving Free Cable

-Sharing streaming passwords with friends and family sounds like something streaming services would discourage, but it still happens all the time.
-In fact, a Reuters poll conducted last year reports that a full one-fifth of young adults shared their streaming logins.
+Sharing streaming passwords with friends and family happens all the time.
+In fact, a Reuters poll conducted last year reported that a full one-fifth of young adults shared their streaming logins.
 So, is sharing passwords considered “piracy”?
 Unfortunately, there’s no clear answer.
 Even streaming companies have differing stances on the practice.

-Buy Tivo Roamio’s DVR Recording Device
+5. Buy Tivo Roamio’s DVR Recording Device

-My favorite feature with this is that you can enjoy your favorite streaming apps including Netflix, Hulu, Amazon Video, and more, without swapping inputs all the time.
+You can enjoy your favorite streaming apps including Netflix, Hulu, Amazon Video, and more, without swapping inputs all the time.

-Determine Which ‘Free Cable TV’ Method is Best for Your Household
+Determine Which Free Cable TV Method is Best for Your Household